 1.1a Organizations that violate the auditorium use policy will be issued a written notice informing them of the violation(s).
-If there is a second violation, all subsequent uses of the library auditorium by the offending organization will require a $50 refundable deposit be left with the library at least seven (7) days prior to the scheduled event.
-The deposit will be returned to the organization when the library staff ascertain that the auditorium has been left in the condition specified in the use policy.
+If there is a second violation, all subsequent uses of the Library Auditorium by the offending organization will require a $100 refundable deposit, to be left with the Library at least seven (7) days prior to the scheduled event.
+The deposit will be returned to the organization when the Library staff ascertain that the Auditorium has been left in the condition specified in the use policy.

-1.2 Limitation of use to Teaneck non-profit organizations, as well as agencies of local, county, state and federal government.
-The Auditorium may be used by the Teaneck organizations identified on the list annexed hereto as Schedule A and which may be supplemented and amended from time to time by the Library Board of Trustees, based upon the following criteria.
-A Teaneck organization is one in which either a significant number of its members or a significant number of the people it serves are Teaneck residents.
+1.2 Limitation of use to Teaneck nonprofit organizations, as well as agencies of local, county, state and federal government.
+The Auditorium may be used by the Teaneck organizations in which either a significant number of its members, or a significant number of the people it serves, are Teaneck residents.
 As used herein, the term “significant” shall mean fifty (50) or more persons.

-1.3 Events open to public/no admission charged.
-All meetings held in the library’s Auditorium must be open to the public.
+1.3 Events open to public; no admission charged.
+All meetings held in the Library’s Auditorium must be open to the public.
 No admission fee may be charged.
 Fundraising is prohibited, unless written permission is granted by the Board.